-First, the topic must be defined.
-This topic is not about an increased energy need.
-When you’re awake and physically active, you will need to consume more energy to not lose weight.
-This is because your body will be burning more energy compared to when you are sleeping.
+First, there has to be a clear definition for the topic.
+This topic is not about increased energy need.
+When you are awake and physically active, you will need to consume more energy to not lose weight.
+This is because your body will be burning more energy than when you are sleeping.

 This topic is instead about how sleep deprivation can alter your appetite, leading to possible weight gain.
-The research paper titled “The impact of sleep deprivation on food desire in the human brain” by Greer et al states the following:
+The research paper, “The impact of sleep deprivation on food desire in the human brain” by Greer et al states the following:

-- Because people are managing to adapt, they most likely have recovered their appetites once they have completed a successful adaptation.
-Again, this is in no way solid evidence that polyphasic sleepers have fully recovered their appetites, but it’s still something to think about.
+- Because people are managing to adapt, they most likely have recovered their appetite once they have completed the adaptation phase.
+Again, this is in no way solid evidence that polyphasic sleepers have fully recovered their appetites; however, it is still something to think about.

-- Well, since the awake body is going to be demanding more energy to function, the final weight should be kept somewhat constant.
-This is apparently under the assumption that you aren’t eating around the clock, and are following the dark period practices that the community suggests.
+- Well, since the awake body demands more energy to function, the final weight should be somewhat constant with a consistent food intake.
+However, this is apparently under the assumption that you are not eating around the clock.
+We expect you to follow the dark period practices that the community suggests.

-How the food intake of polyphasic sleepers changes after switching from a monophasic sleep pattern.
+The Polyphasic Survey 2018 tracked how the food intake of polyphasic sleepers changes after switching from a monophasic sleep pattern.
 Switching to polyphasic sleep schedules caused the following changes in the amounts of food consumed: